EfficiencyJunky/eec-for-squarespace/guide/README.md

     <img src="../img/02--GTM_and_Squarespace_Setup/06_2--variable_setup.png" height=300>

-**Data Layer VERSION 1 Variables**<br/>
+**Data Layer VERSION 1 Variable**<br/>
 NOTE: It is imperative that this variable be setup as "VERSION 1", otherwise the cart modification functions won't work correctly<br>
-For more information on variable versions and recursive merge when pushing data to dataLayer, see [Simo Ahava's article on the subject](https://www.simoahava.com/gtm-tips/data-layer-variable-versions-explained/)
+For more information on variable versions and recursive merge when pushing to dataLayer, see [Simo Ahava's article on the subject](https://www.simoahava.com/gtm-tips/data-layer-variable-versions-explained/)

 1. Variable Name: `DL - SS Raw Modify Cart`<br/>
     Variable Type: Data Layer Variable<br/>